 TO WHAT DO YOU ATTRIBUTE THE GROWTH AND SUCCESS?

 Well, a lot of it is attributable to people getting out and coming to see the district.
 The block has taken off.
-What really helped start it all was former Denver Mayor (now Colorado Governor) John Hickenlooper and Ginger White from the Denver Office of Cultural Affairs supporting the arts and helping the arts districts grow.
+What really helped start it all was former Denver Mayor and Colorado Gov. John Hickenlooper and Ginger White from the Denver Office of Cultural Affairs supporting the arts and helping the arts districts grow.
 They recognized the economic importance of the arts and have offered a lot of support to help arts districts get established.
 The gallery map that the city produces has helped a lot of people find us and bring people up to the district.

 Another thing that has helped is the new liquor laws written regarding art galleries.
 That was done very well with the interests of the galleries in mind and makes it much easier for us to hold events and attract crowds.